This post may contain affiliate links.

 Materials and Tools

 You’ll need to gather a few more supplies so that you can sew a punch needle design into a pillow.
+For even more information about the best materials and punch needle tools, check out The Best Punch Needle Supplies.

 - a finished punch needle piece (leave at least 1.5″ of extra fabric on all sides)